tobiohlala/lightdm-tiny-greeter/README.md

 # Description

-A tiny GTK3 LightDM Greeter with focus on code and minimalism.
+A tiny yet customizable GTK3 LightDM Greeter with focus on code and minimalism.

 ## Installation